LCGroupIT/angular-enum-list/README.md

       </option>
     </select>
 ```
-in this code enums is public variable which contains enums you need in your template:
+"enums" is public variable which contains enums you need to use in your template:

 ```typescript
 public enums = { SexKind, RaceKind };